raulg4435/Seafood-Restaurant-Finder/README.md

 # Seafood Restaurant Finder
-This is a web application that allows the user to enter their city and receive Seafood Restaurant suggestions.
+This is a web application that allows the user to enter their city and receive seafood restaurant suggestions.
 Everyone loves seafood!

 ## Dependencies and Tools Used